rogerbinns/apsw/doc/shell.rst

 You can specify a like pattern to limit the search to a subset of tables (eg specifying ``CUSTOMER%`` for all tables beginning with ``CUSTOMER``).

-The what value will be treated as a string and/or integer if possible.
-If what contains ``%`` or ``_`` then it is also treated as a like pattern.
+The value will be treated as a string and/or integer if possible.
+If value contains ``%`` or ``_`` then it is also treated as a like pattern.

 This command can take a long time to execute needing to scan all of the relevant